 A communication network protocol is a system of digital rules for message exchange within or between computers.
 In the telecom world, knowing what protocol your equipment "speaks" is a very important point, since it's the language that your RTU (Remote Telemetry Unit) and master station use to communicate with each other.

 In other words, communication protocols allow monitored devices exchange information with monitoring devices.
 However, each device must support the same protocol in the same version, and any differences might result in communication errors.

 If you're starting to research about remote monitoring system, you probably noticed that manufacturers select which protocols their equipment will conform to.
 This means that you'd be choosing not only your monitoring solution, but the protocol used to support it.
 There are two major types of protocols that devices use: open and proprietary.

-Here, at DPS, we provide remote monitoring devices for more than 30 years, and we've seen all kinds of scenarios of clients using both types of protocols.
+Here, at DPS, we've provided customizable remote monitoring devices for more than 30 years, and we've seen all kinds of scenarios of clients using both types of protocols.
 Since our clients are able to choose which protocol they want in their monitoring system solutions, we know that both open and proprietary protocols have their benefits and drawbacks.

 Also, we're not invested in one option over another.
 Both can be used with successful outcomes for clients.
 Because of that, we want to give you impartial insights about each type of protocol and help you evaluate your unique needs before making a choice.

 Let's dive into some of the pros and cons of open protocols vs. proprietary protocols, so at the end of the day you can make an informed decision.

 The open protocol definition is very simple.
 These are the kind of protocols that can be included in a wide range of device types from any equipment vendor.
 What this means is that manufacturers that choose to adopt an open protocol want to achieve protocol interoperability when they design their equipment's functionality and capabilities.

 Examples of open protocols are: SNMP, DNP3, and Modbus.